MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-windows.md

 | Windows 10 | Start > Settings > System > Apps & Features |
 | Windows 8 and Windows 7 | Start > Control Panel > Programs > Uninstall a program |

 Once on this screen type __Azure CLI__ into the program search bar.
 The program to uninstall is listed as __Microsoft CLI 2.0 for Azure__.
-Select this application, then click the `Uninstall` button.
+Select this application, then select the `Uninstall` button.

 ## Remove data